State College, Pa.

 Sunday, Nov.
 13, 2011

-For the second time in the Collegian’s 125-year run, we printed a Sunday edition, covering a student vigil, the Board of Trustees meeting and the first Penn State football game that Joe Paterno hadn’t coached in some six decades.
+For the second time in the Collegian’s 125-year run, we printed a Sunday edition, covering a student vigil, a Board of Trustees meeting and the first Penn State football game that Joe Paterno hadn’t coached in some six decades.

 Monday, Jan.
 23, 2012